 Target-date funds are and have been very popular, but that may be cooling off.
 About $1.7 trillion was invested in these funds in 2018.
 At the beginning of 2021, $1.6 trillion was invested.

-Index Funds and How They Work
+How Index Funds Work

 Index funds are either mutual funds that follow one of the many market indexes.
 They mirror the index they are following by tracking the performance of the securities represented by that index.
 Most index funds are weighted by market capitalization.
 That means that the largest companies in the index are more heavily weighted than the smaller companies.
 But, in theory, index funds do give you at least some broad market exposure.